akshayramdev/fellowshipai/ProductNet/README.md

 a) Find the category, given product images and user provided text description.
 b) Find mis-categorized products

-Please use this file as a living document, where key decisions/events are captured.
+**Please use this file as a _living document_, where key decisions/events are captured.**

-Steps:
+##Steps:

 1. What are the categories?
 Use Google taxonomy_w_ids file (5400 + categories).
 This is large, make sense to use a subset in the beginning.
 Go deep or go broad?
 (5/3/19)

 2. Need a starting database
-  * Ask Cdiscount (Kaggle competition)
+   1. Ask Cdiscount (Kaggle competition)
-  * Scrape online retailers websites - must have description and images.
+   2. Scrape online retailers websites - must have description and images.

 3. Modeling